-BRICSAT-2 APRS digi and thruster experiment in a sister 1.5U cubesat for launch spring of 2017
+BRICSAT-2 APRS digi and thruster experiment in a sister 1.5U cubesat for launch spring of 2018

 ASTARS missions: Prior APRS missions on other spacecraft, ISS, Shuttle and MIR

 The unique features of PSAT2 shown in the CONOPS image diagram below, are the APRS transponder and the PSK31 transponder (both of which flew on PSAT-1 and the new APRStt (TouchTone) /Voice transponder (which was prototyped on QIKCOM-2 which lets everyone do APRS using any radio with DTMF keypad, not just those with APRS radios.
 There have been several iterations of the APRStt system in APRS over the years since 2001, but this application will be new in space and will help introduce everyone to this unique alternate APRS capability for use with ANY radio.

 Read more about APRStt.
 To use the spacecraft with your DTMF mobile or handheld all you have to do is store your callsign in DTMF memory using this DTMF Callsign Encoder.
 Then to send your grid, you just send a DTMF memory.
 You can also send QSL's to other CQ,s and can send any of the other 99 messages from other memories.
 Here are some examples of the Voice Response to some of these DTMF uplinks:

 You will notice the voice synthesizer on PSAT2 is much better than the one on QIKCOM-2.

 Low Cost Comms Board: Another feature of this cubesat is our development of a standardized cubesat communications card (shown below right) based on the popular Byonics MTT4B all-in-one APRS Tiny-Track4 module.
 We are standardizing the MTT4B onto a standard cubesat-104 board (and adding a 9600 baud UHF downlink if needed) to allow other schools to rapidly develop their own amateur radio cubesat projects.
 We call this board the SATT4.